Join the IAS on Thursday afternoons this fall for our eclectic, wide-ranging discussion series designed for scholars from all walks of life.

 Thursday, December 8, 2022 | 3:30 p.m.
 CT

-Caroline Druschke: Professor, Department of English and Director of Headwaters Lab
+Caroline Gottschalk Druschke: Professor, Department of English and Director of Headwaters Lab, University of Wisconsin–Madison

 Tamara Dean: author and founder of “Stories from the Flood”

-Eric Booth: Associate Scientist and Lecturer at the University of Wisconsin–Madison in the Departments of Agronomy and Civil & Environmental Engineering as well as the Nelson Institute for Environmental Studies
+Eric Booth: Associate Scientist and Lecturer, Department of Agronomy and Civil & Environmental Engineering and the Nelson Institute for Environmental Studies, University of Wisconsin–Madison

 Together, scholars and community partners write about flood recovery work from a feminist perspective in the Fall 2023 issue of Open Rivers, focused on Women & Water.
 They challenge us to consider: how can we continue to live with floods as a recurrent condition of our changing climate?
 How does narrating these experiences contribute to climate justice work?